Sixth Catalog of Orbits of Visual Binary Stars

 permits.
 This file included 8,406 orbits of 2,656 systems as of 27 July 2017.
 All orbits

 are graded, and only those judged of highest grade for each system are included in the

 published Sixth Catalog.
 If two orbits for a given system are judged to be of

 nearly identical quality, the earlier-published orbit is usually chosen for the catalog

-have two very different sets of orbital elements which yield comparable grades; in these
+found to have two very different sets of orbital elements which yield comparable grades;

-cases both orbits are included.
-These "special cases" bring the total number of orbits
+in these cases both orbits are included.
+These "special cases" bring the total number of

 Names and orbital elements for a given system are tabulated on two lines, with a blank